openvinotoolkit/openvino_tensorflow/docs/ARCHITECTURE.md

 Basic backend is used for Intel<sup>®</sup> CPUs, Intel<sup>®</sup> integrated GPUs and Intel<sup>®</sup> Movidius™ Vision Processing Units (VPUs).
 The backend creates an inference request and runs inference on given input data.

 VAD-M backend is used for Intel® Vision Accelerator Design with 8 Intel<sup>®</sup> Movidius™ MyriadX VPUs (referred to as VAD-M or HDDL).
-We support batched inference execution in the VAD-M backend.
+We use batch level parallelism for inference execution in the VAD-M backend.
 When the user provides a batched input, multiple inference requests are created, and inference is run in parallel on all the available VPUs in the VAD-M.

 Backend Manager supports Dynamic Fallback which means if the execution of the corresponding CNNNetwork fails in OpenVINO™ runtime, the execution falls back to native TensorFlow runtime.